IskandarGhobril/empanada/_sections/intro.md

 By tracking these signals through bull, neutral, and bear regimes, we aim to answer one fundamental question: **who moves first?**

-Rather than chasing prediction accuracy, we focus on something more revealing: **timing**.
+Other than chasing prediction accuracy, we focus on something as revealing: **timing**.
 When do beliefs change relative to market regimes?
 When does sentiment lead, and when does it lag?

 ---